|Nutrition Facts (per serving)|

 Tajadas are sweet-savory strips of ripe plantain that have been fried until golden and caramelized.
 The word tajada means "slice," and to make tajadas the plantain is cut lengthwise into long strips.
-Tajadas are often served as a sort of garnish alongside a full plate of food, such as pabellon criollo, like a garnish.
+Tajadas are often served as a sort of garnish alongside a full plate of food, such as pabellon criollo.

-Choose ripe plantains for this dish, which look almost black on the outside, and are sweeter and less starchy than the green ones.
+Choose ripe plantains for this dish.
+They look almost black on the outside and are sweeter and less starchy than the green ones.

 4 medium plantains